WhenTheSUNdreams/WhenTheSUNdreams/README.md

 >
 - I'm a little distant or awkward at first, but I promise I'm kinda cool!!
 >
 - I struggle with GAD (Generalized Anxiety Disorder), PTSD, ADHD, and Depression.
 I do also have a issues with my memory, please give me some mercy.
 I'm trying my best.
+I am getting help though, so I should be fine.
 - Only time i WILL snap, is if you're disrespecting or getting too mean with my oomfs.
 I could care less if you call me names though.
 I find it funny!!
 - I don't really like drama, but if it's actively doing smth to ya oomfies negatively, I'll listen.
 - I am a listener usually, hardly speak, so feel free to yap!!
 Whether just smth good or vent, again, I'll _listen_.